OutOfBandDevelopment/Samples/HandyClasses/README.md

 SmtpClientService is an implementation of the Microsoft.AspNet.Identity.IIdentityMessageService interface that uses System.Net.Mail.SmtpClient.

+## Code39

+Simple class to generate Code39 barcodes using GDI+.

 ## ConsoleEx

 ConsoleEX allows you to create simple interactive user prompts in command line